PX4/PX4-Devguide/en/ros/mavros_offboard.md

     current_state = *msg;
 }
 ```
 We create a simple callback which will save the current state of the autopilot.
-This will allow us to check connection, arming and offboard flags.
+This will allow us to check connection, arming and *Offboard* flags.

 ```C++
 ros::Subscriber state_sub = nh.subscribe<mavros_msgs::State>("mavros/state", 10, state_cb);